many-facedgod/Numpy-Atrous-Transposed-CNN/README.md

 # Numpy Atrous/Dilated and Transposed Convolutions

-A pure numpy-GEMM based implementation of transposed convolutions which are used for upscaling the tensors and dilated convolutions proposed in [Multi-Scale Context Aggregation by Dilated Convolutions](https://arxiv.org/abs/1511.07122) by Yu et al. The convolutions are performed by matrix multiplications by transforming the image and the filers into matrices.
+A pure numpy-based implementation of transposed convolutions which are used for upscaling the tensors and dilated convolutions proposed in [Multi-Scale Context Aggregation by Dilated Convolutions](https://arxiv.org/abs/1511.07122) by Yu et al. The convolutions are performed by matrix multiplications by transforming the image and the filers into matrices.
 The loops in the transformation routines are numba-compatible and therefore can be compiled using the numba JIT.

 ## Requirements
 - Python 3